enzo-dante/tech_prep/README.md

 # Graphs

+# Breadth-first search vs. Depth-first search

+Use either search algorithm to recursively traverse a graph which is a collection of nodes where each node might point to other nodes that are connected via edges (one-way or two-way)

 # Linear Search

 traversal beginning to end by incrementing the index by 1 until in the array data structure with O(n) linear time complexity